Degree Regulations of the Diaconia University of Applied Sciences

 Students applying for any degree-oriented training which is to be implemented as labour market training shall apply as defined for the specific training in its application instructions and student selection criteria.
 The selection criteria are prepared by the Study Guidance Counsellors on the implementing campus.
 The Vice Rector confirms the selection criteria.

 Applicants for open UAS studies are accepted on a first come, first served basis.
-Open UAS studies do not re- quire any special prior instruction, but carrying out these studies may require prior knowledge and skills as well as the general maturity required for higher education and in the particular field of studies.
+In case alternative criteria applies to the selection of applicants, the criteria will be published in the additional study information section.
+Open UAS studies do not require any special prior instruction but carrying out these studies may require prior knowledge and skills as well as the general maturity required for higher education in the particular field of study.
 Any significant prerequisites are listed in connection with enrolment information.

-Students who have completed 60 ECTS in the open UAS, or a number of ECTS specified per specific application process, can be admitted into degree programmes through the open UAS application process.
+Students who have completed 60 ECTS in the open UAS, or a number of ECTS specified in the application process, can be admitted into degree programmes through the open UAS application process.
 The criteria for admission are prepared by the Admissions Student Affairs Specialist together with the Study Guidance Counsellors.

-The final decisions on student admissions to education leading to UAS Bachelor’s and UAS Master’s degrees are made by the Vice Rector on the basis of the recommendations of the student selection committees.
+The final decisions on student admissions to education leading to UAS Bachelor’s and UAS Master’s degrees are ratified by the Vice Rector on the basis of entrance examination results.